square/kotlinpoet/kotlinpoet-metadata-specs/README.md

 - Only `KotlinClassMetadata.Class` supported for now.
 No support for `FileFacade`, `SyntheticClass`, `MultiFileClassFacade`, or `MultiFileClassPart`
 - `@file:` annotations are not supported yet.
+- `@JvmOverloads` annotations are only supported with `kotlinpoet-elemnethandler-reflective` and not reflection.